xw2758/p8105_hw6_xw2758/hmk6.md

     ## [1] 0

-take a look at variables and finally choose 7 parameters with p-value \< 0.05.
+### take a look at variables

+Finally choose 7 parameters with p-value \< 0.05.
 They are babysex, bhead, blength, delwt, gaweeks, parity, smoken.

 ``` r
 baby_df %>%